yschroeder/face-shield/README.md

 ## Frequently Asked Questions

-Q: That `Prusa Protective Face Shield RC3` prints so slow and the virus is spreading exponentially!
+Q: That `Prusa Face Shield RC3` prints so slow and the virus is spreading exponentially!
 How can we be faster?

 A: Good point!
 This is exactly the purpose of this guide/repository.
 I will talk you through all the important things to consider when you want to print fast.